apponthebeach/mylibrary-web/README.md

 Users have to be add directly in the database.
 Passwords have to be encrypted with SHA1.

 ##Changelog

+###1.4.3

+* New entry "All" in the books list, to see all the books recorded at one place
+* Added a new book directly from the detail view of another one
+* View the lists (Want, Read, Get) of all the users of the library
+* Added a new entry in the books list : Book you didn't read yet

 ###1.4.2.1
 * Fixed syntax error